boostercloud/booster/docs/chapters/04_features.md

 ##### Extended roles when using the [Authentication Booster Rocket for AWS](https://github.com/boostercloud/rocket-auth-aws-infrastructure)

-The Authentication Rocket for AWS is an oppinionated implementation of a JWT tokens issuer on top of AWS Cognito that includes out-of-the-box features like Sign-up, Sign-in, Passwordless tokens, Change passwords and many other features.
-When a user goes through the sign up and sign in mecanisms provided by the rocket, they´ll get a standard JWT access token that can be included in any request as a Bearer token and will work in the same way as any other JWT token.
+The Authentication Rocket for AWS is an opinionated implementation of a JWT tokens issuer on top of AWS Cognito that includes out-of-the-box features like sign-up, sign-in, passwordless tokens, change password and many other features.
+When a user goes through the sign up and sign in mecanisms provided by the rocket, they'll get a standard JWT access token that can be included in any request as a Bearer token and will work in the same way as any other JWT token.

 When you use this rocket, you can use extra configuration parameters in the `@Role` decorator to enable some of these features.
 In the following example we define `Admin`, `User`, `SuperUser` and `SuperUserWithoutConfirmation` roles.
 They all contain an extra `auth` configuration attribute that set the behavior of the authorization role for each role: